wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 ---

-First, install [`express-react-views`](https://github.com/reactjs/express-react-views) by running `yarn add express-react-views react react-dom` in the command line.
+First, install [`express-react-views`](https://github.com/reactjs/express-react-views) by running `npm install express-react-views react react-dom` in the command line.

 Then, prepare this directory structure on your `node` project.